Coteau station

 Coteau station is located on Daoust Street in the town of Les Coteaux, Quebec, Canada.
 It is an optional stop on the Via Rail Ottawa-Montreal Corridor line.
-The station is unmanned and is wheelchair-accessible.
+The station is unstaffed and is wheelchair-accessible.

 Railway services

+Coteau station is only served on request by certain trains between Ottawa and Montreal.
+Other Ottawa-Montreal trains, and all Toronto-Montreal trains pass by the station without stopping.

-As of early May 2020, Coteau station is served by one domestic route (with connections).
-Departures have been reduced to one per day in either direction due to the coronavirus pandemic (effective March 31, 2020).
+As of July 2025, Coteau station is served by 2 to 3 trains per day in each direction between Ottawa and Montreal.